 In addition, paired with basic first aid knowledge, will have you covered for a majority of situations you may come across.

 Related Article: 21 Simple Survival Tips for Hikers Over 50

-10. Learn the different methods of navigation
+10. Learn Basic Backpacking Skills Of the different methods of navigation

 Your phone’s map app allows you to get directions in the backcountry.
 But what happens if you run out of battery?

-Having an accurate map on you when backpacking is incredibly important.
-What is even more important is the knowledge of how to read it.
+In addition to this, the knowledge of how to read it.
 Using a compass may help, but having basic orienteering skills as well is just as important.